Return to Home page.

 A full day of workshops will cost £400 (+ VAT).
 We usually deliver the same workshop in each session.

-We specialise in practical primary workshops with activities available for Foundation Years and KS3/4; some Upper Primary workshops can be adapted for KS3/4.
+We specialise in practical workshops with activities available for Foundation Years, KS1/2, and KS3/4.

 All workshops develop investigative science skills.
 All workshops are designed to support both the National Curriculum for England and Wales and the Curriculum for Excellence in Scotland.

-All our Workshop Leaders have successfully passed an enhanced CRB check.
+All our Workshop Leaders have successfully passed an enhanced DBS check.

 If a school cancels a booking at less than two weeks' notice, Sphere Science Ltd reserves the right to invoice the school for the full cost of the work commissioned.